ahmetrifaioglu/drug_response_pred/README.md

 information is also incorporated.

 - Since in majority of cases only the hihgly bioactive ocmpounds are reported against target, there are biases in predictive models.
 Therefore, a well-defined sampling techniques should be applied before creating the final model based on the distributin of the data.
+   b.
+Functional Analysis:
+      - Perform functional analysis on the prioritized gene lists using open source tools such as Gene Ontology (GO) enrichment analysis, pathway analysis, or network analysis.
+      - Identify enriched biological processes, molecular functions, or pathways associated with the prioritized genes, providing insights into the disease mechanism.

+   d.
+Pharmacokinetic and Toxicity Analysis (Not implemented but necessary):
+      - Evaluate the pharmacokinetic properties and potential toxicity of the identified candidate drugs using open source tools such as Open Babel, RDKit, or Tox21.
+      - Assess factors such as drug metabolism, absorption, distribution, excretion, and toxicity profiles to identify drugs with favorable pharmacological properties.